ropensci/roweb3/content/blog/2023-09-05-how-to-translate-a-hugo-blog-post-with-babeldown/index.Rmd

 #### In words

-- Save your original blog post under the target blog post name and commit it, then push.
+- In the branch of your post, let's say "new-post", create a placeholder: save your original blog post under the target blog post name and commit it, then push.
 - Create a new branch.
 - Run `babeldown::deepl_translate_hugo()` with `force = TRUE`.
-- Commit the result and open a PR.
+- Commit and push the result.
+- Open a PR from the **"translation-tech-note"** branch to the **"new-post"** branch.
+The only difference between the two branches is the automatic translation of `"2023-08-24-divide-y-venceras-de-polar-al-polarverse", "index.en.md"`..
 The diff for the target blog post will be the diff between the source and target language!
 If you have the good habit to start a new line after each sentence / sentence part, it's even better.
 - The human translators can then a open a second PR to the translation branch with their edits!